-Application packs for tagged positions should include an S464 Form (an S467 Form for a deputy principal and for a primary school assistant principal, if applicable).
-These forms, prepared by the diocesan offices, require applicants to specify their qualifications for a tagged position and to provide special character referees.
+Application packs for special character positions should include a Cl 47 Form (a Cl 50 Form for a deputy principal and for a primary school assistant principal, if applicable).
+These forms, prepared by the diocesan offices, require applicants to specify their qualifications for a special character tagged position and to provide special character referees.

-The Section 464 and Section 467 forms are available from the Diocesan Education Office and can be downloaded from the NZCEO website and below Resource section.
+The special character position Cl 47 and Cl 50 forms are available from the Diocesan Education Office and can be downloaded from the NZCEO website and below Resource section.

 Failure to Observe Prerequisites